 It may be helpful to take a few notes about your symptoms,

 - when the uncontrolled movements began

 - if the movements get worse at certain times

 For example, symptoms may flare up only after strenuous exercise.
 You should also find out if you have a history of dystonia in your family.

 During Your Doctor’s Visit

-Your doctor will most likely take a thorough health history and perform a detailed physical exam.
-He or she will focus on muscle and nerve function.
-He or she will note:
+Your doctor will likely take a thorough health history and perform a detailed physical exam.
+They will focus on your muscle and nerve function.
+They’ll note your:

 - medication history